seanpwhitaker/change-project/README.md

 Use the the postman collection for examples of a good and error request

-# Asummptions
+# Assumptions
 * Assumes the drawer has all the possible change
 * Assumes we are returning change in an optimal format, which would be greatest denominations to least
-* Assumes we only know the price
+* Assumes we only know the provided as a value and not as a representation of denominations